Self-Guided Dublin Literary Walking Tour

 Join me on a tour of seven literary treasures in Dublin.

-This self-guided literary walking tour begins at the front gates of Trinity College and ends at the back gate.
+This self-guided literary walking tour begins at the front gates of Trinity College and takes you on an immersive loop of Dublin, bringing you back to where you started at the back gate of Trinity.

 We will follow in the footsteps of famous Irish writers writers including Jonathan Swift, William Butler Yeats, Patrick Kavanagh, the illustrious James Joyce and the Nobel laureates, Seamus Heaney and Samuel Beckett.